kylegundersen/DOMinationJS/README.md

 The DOM module reduces the amount of boilerplate needed for working with the document object model.
 The goal is to use this alongside existing DOM functions; it should not and will not replace everything.

 ### **addEventDelegate**
-Adds a global event listener that can monitor changes and perform events.
+Adds an event listener that follows the event delegation pattern.
+The advantage is that you can add elements at any depth inside the parent container without having to worry about the event being applied.
+This solves having to add, remove, and manage events per element.
 * @param type - Event type, example: click, dblclick, mouseover, ect..
 * @param selector - Same as query selector.
 Element class denoted with period, id denoted with #, or element name.
 * @param callback - A callback function to perform when the event is triggered.